Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Related work

 \section{Related work}

-\minisection{Reverse engineering of models} It is a growing area of interest to reverse engineering the hyperparameters of machine learning models.
-There are two types of approaches.
+\minisection{Reverse engineering of models} There is a growing area of \VA{interest in} reverse engineering the hyperparameters of machine learning models, with two types of approaches.
 First, some methods treat a model as a black box API by examining its input and output pairs.
 For example, Tramer~\etal~\cite{14} developed an avatar method to estimate training data and model architectures, while Oh~\etal~\cite{15} trained a set of while-box models to estimate model hyperparameters.
-The second type of approaches assumes that the intermediate hardware information is available during model inference.
+The second type of \VA{approach} assumes that the intermediate hardware information is available during model inference.
 Hua~\etal~\cite{18} estimated both the structure and the weights of a CNN model running on a hardware accelerator, by using information leaks of memory access patterns.
-Batina~\etal~\cite{19} proposed to estimate the network architecture by using side-channel information such as timing and electromagnetic emanations.
+Batina~\etal~\cite{19} estimated the network architecture by using side-channel information such as timing and electromagnetic emanations.

 Unlike prior methods which require access to the models or their inputs, our approach can reverse engineer GMs by examining {\it only} the images generated by these models, making it more suitable for real-world applications.
+We summarize our approach with previous works in Tab.~\ref{tab:rel_works}.

-\minisection{Fingerprint estimation} Every acquisition device leaves a subtle but unique pattern on each image, due to manufacturing imperfections.
+\minisection{Fingerprint estimation} Every acquisition device leaves a subtle but unique pattern on its captured image, due to manufacturing imperfections.
 Such patterns are referred to as {\em device fingerprints}.
 Device fingerprint estimation~\cite{8,9} was extended to fingerprint estimation of GMs by Marra~\etal~\cite{10}, who showed that hand-crafted fingerprints are unique to each GM and can be used to identify an image's source.
 Ning~\etal~\cite{11} extended this idea to learning-based fingerprint estimation.
 Both methods rely on the noise signals in the image.
 Others explored frequency domain information.
-For example, Wang~\etal~\cite{12} showed that CNN generated images have unique patterns in the frequency domain, regarded as model fingerprints.
+For example, Wang~\etal~\cite{12} showed that CNN generated images have unique patterns in their frequency domain, regarded as model fingerprints.
 Zhang~\etal~\cite{13} showed that features extracted from the middle and high frequencies of the spectrum domain were useful in detecting upsampling artifacts produced by GANs.